 Wences is one of OCAD’s co-founders and plays a key role in developing deportation defense strategies, organizing events, training programs, direct actions, and communications and media tactics.
-They are also the co-founder for the Immigrant Youth Justice League (IYJL) and an organizer recognized nationwide for their work related to deportation defense in Chicago and New Orleans fighting for immigrants’ youth rights and day laborers.
+They are also the co-founder for the Immigrant Youth Justice League (IYJL) and an organizer recognized nationwide for their work related to anti-deportation campaigns in Chicago.

 Gutierrez oversees Strategic Development & Operations for OCAD by addressing structural needs and facilitating the organization’s sustainable growth.
 They became involved with the organization as part of the Immigrant Youth Justice League (IYJL).
 Gutierrez has over 5 years of non-profit administration development, and is also a co-founder of the Albany Park Defense Network and the Autonomous Tenants Union.

 Lopez manages OCAD’s membership and leadership development, as well as artistic opportunities and graphic materials.
 He guides our work by developing projects that grow and establish a shared political understanding with our members and supporters.